-Massive infrastructure projects and critical reforms led by figures like Prime Minister Konstantinos Karamanlis also played a part.
-Although rapid growth increased the wealth gap, Greece’s GDP growth often soared past 10% during the 1950s and 1960s.
-Despite facing economic hurdles later on, Greece showcased enduring strength.
-The country achieved GDP growth in 54 of the 60 years following the conflict.
+Massive infrastructure builds and bold reforms led by figures like Prime Minister Konstantinos Karamanlis added further fuel.
+Yes, rapid growth widened the wealth gap.
+But Greece’s GDP still surged past 10% through much of the 1950s and 1960s.
+And even when headwinds hit later, the broader story held firm.
+Greece recorded GDP growth in 54 of the 60 years following the conflict.
+That kind of consistency is hard to argue with.

 The Historical Context of Greece’s Economic Growth